United Self-Defense Forces of Colombia: Links to corporations

-In March 2007, the international fruit corporation, Chiquita, admitted to having paid the AUC from 1997 to 2004 US$1.7 million ostensibly in order to protect its workers and operations, in Urabá and Santa Marta, of which at least US$825,000 came after the AUC was designated a Foreign Terrorist Organization by the US State Department in 2001.
+In March 2007, the international fruit corporation, Chiquita, admitted to having paid the AUC US$1.7 million from 1997 to 2004, ostensibly to protect its workers and operations in Urabá and Santa Marta, of which at least US$825,000 came after the AUC was designated a Foreign Terrorist Organization by the US State Department in 2001.
 These payments were often made through a group belonging to the Convivir network, a government-sponsored program of rural security cooperatives.
-The payments were arranged during a 1997 meeting between Carlos Castaño, Veloza and "Movil 1" with officials from Banadex, a subsidiary of Chiquita.
+The payments were arranged during a 1997 meeting between Carlos Castaño, Veloza and Delio Agudelo with officials from Banadex, a subsidiary of Chiquita.

 Chiquita subsequently made a plea bargain with the United States Department of Justice, and agreed to pay a $25 million fine.
 Colombia's attorney general, Mario Iguarán, also opened a case on Chiquita.
 He stated that he will request the extradition of eight Chiquita officials connected to the case.
-He has also charged Chiquita of using one of their ships to smuggle weapons (some 3,400 AK-47 rifles and 4 million rounds of ammunition) for the AUC.
+He also charged Chiquita with using one of their ships to smuggle weapons (some 3,400 AK-47 rifles and 4 million rounds of ammunition) for the AUC.
 These charges were first brought ahead in a 2003 report from the Organization of American States (OAS).

 Later, Attorney General Iguarán contradicted himself by claiming the extraditions could not be completed since the implicated persons had not been "identified and charged."
 Specifically, Iguarán asserted "there are indeed some Chiquita Brands directors, but we are not able to ask for them in extradition, rather we have to have some information contained in the agreement reached with the U.S. court that includes a confidentiality agreement."
-Nonetheless, specific information on the identities of the Chiquita directors, executives, and senior employees – namely Cyrus Freid Heim Jr., Roderick M. Hills, Robert Olson, Morten Arzen, Jeffery D. Benjamin, Steven Stanbrook, Durk I. Jager, Jaime Serra, Robert F. Kistenberger, James B. Riley, Robert W. Fisher, Carl H. Linder, Keith Linder, and Steven Warshaw – have already been presented before the Attorney General's Office.
+Nonetheless, information on the identities of the implicated Chiquita directors, executives, and senior employees – namely Cyrus Freid Heim Jr., Roderick M. Hills, Robert Olson, Morten Arzen, Jeffery D. Benjamin, Steven Stanbrook, Durk I. Jager, Jaime Serra, Robert F. Kistenberger, James B. Riley, Robert W. Fisher, Carl H. Linder, Keith Linder, and Steven Warshaw – have already been presented before the Attorney General's Office.

 Israeli role

 According to a 1989 Colombian Secret Police intelligence report, apart from training Carlos Castaño in 1983, Israeli trainers arrived in Colombia in 1987 to train him and other paramilitaries who would later make up the AUC.
-Fifty of the paramilitaries' "best" students were then sent on scholarships to Israel for further training according to a Colombian police intelligence report.
+Fifty of the paramilitaries' "best" students were then sent on scholarships to Israel for further training, according to a Colombian police intelligence report.